partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: There!

-Barley: *Epic jump catch*
+Barkley: *Epic jump catch*

-Momo: Awesome, Barley!
+Momo: Awesome, Barkley!
 How come you can do that, I never taught you!

 Momo: Here comes one more!

 - Throw gently
 - 👉Throw hard

-Barley: *Wan wan!*
+Barkley: *Wan wan!*

 Momo: Okaaay, this next one is gonna be hard, think you can do it?

-Momo: Okay, here we go, Barley!
+Momo: Okay, here we go, Barkley!
 THERE!

-Barley: *Jumps into bush*
+Barkley: *Jumps into bush*

-Momo: Barley, you there?
+Momo: Barkley, you there?

-Momo: ....Barleyyy?
+Momo: ....Barkleyyy?

-Momo: Barley, Barley!
+Momo: Barkley, Barkley!
 Come!
 Come back!

-Momo: Barleyyy.
-(While calling out Barley's name, I got hungry all of a sudden...)
+Momo: Barkleyyy.
+(While calling out Barkley's name, I got hungry all of a sudden...)

-Momo: Barleyyy....
+Momo: Barkleyyy....
 What happened...?

-Barley: *Jumps out with a definitely not creepy doll*
+Barkley: *Jumps out with a definitely not creepy doll*

-Momo: Barley!
+Momo: Barkley!

 Momo: What were you doinnng?
 I was worrrieedd!

 Momo: Wh, what's that?
 You picked up something other than the ball...

-Barley: *Wan!*
+Barkley: *Wan!*

 Momo: That...
 That doll, where do I...?